drachtio/ansible-role-drachtio/README.md

 The directory into which to archive log files

 ```
-drachtioLogFileSize: 50
+drachtioLogFileSize: 5
 ```
-The size of the log file which, when reached, will cause the file to be rotated.
+The size of the log file, in GiB, which, when reached, will cause the file to be rotated.
 Note that log files are also rotated on a daily basis.

 ```
 drachtioLogFileMaxSize: 10
 ```
+Specifies the maximum total size, in GiB, of current and archived files will keep before deleting archived files.

 ```
 drachtioBranch: master